dotswg/dots-requirements/draft-ietf-dots-requirements.md

   server and mitigator MUST NOT make any assumption about the attack detection, classfication, or mitigation capabilities of the client.
-While the server and mitigator MAY take hints from any attack telemetry included in client heartbeats, the server and mitigator cannot depend on the client for authoritative attack classification.
+While the server and mitigator MAY take hints from any attack telemetry included in client signals, the server and mitigator cannot depend on the client for authoritative attack classification.
 Similarly, the mitigator cannot assume the client can or will mitigate attack traffic on its own.